eekcoopuw/jobmon/docsource/quickstart.rst

     wf.run()

-A Workflow that adjusts the resources of a job
+A Workflow that adjusts the resources of a Task
 ===============================================

 Sometimes a user may not be able to accurately predict the runtime or memory usage of a task.
 Jobmon will detect when the task fails due to resource constraints and retry that task with with more resources.
 The default resource scaling factor is 50% for m_mem_free and max_runtime_sec unless otherwise specified.
+For example if your max_runtime for a task was set to 100 seconds and fails, Jobmon will automatically retry the Task with a max runtime set to 150 seconds.

 For example::

+    from jobmon.client.templates.unknown_workflow import UnknownWorkflow as Workflow
-    from jobmon import Workflow, BashTask
+    from jobmon.client.templates.bash_task import BashTask
-    from jobmon.client.swarm.executors.base import ExecutorParameters
+    from jobmon.client.api import ExecutorParameters

     my_wf = Workflow(
-        workflow_args="resource starved workflow",
-        project="proj_tools")
+        workflow_args="resource_starved_workflow",
+        project="proj_scicomp")

     # specify SGE specific parameters